 LPS, CD38, and muscle function

-When we look at the cells of the immune system that express CD38, we find macrophages and B-lymphocytes as the immune cells carrying the most CD38 clout.
-Depletion of B-lymphocytes has been shown to be effective for ME/CFS, with studies showing 2/3 of ME/CFS patients showing clinical improvement with rituximab, which depletes B-lymphocytes.
+When we look at the immune cells that express CD38, macrophages and B-lymphocytes carry the most CD38 clout.
+Depletion of B-lymphocytes is effective for ME/CFS, with studies showing 2/3 of ME/CFS patients improving.

-In my opinion, taking medicine to destroy immune cells seems a pretty drastic approach, but that’s easy for me to say.
+Taking medicine to destroy immune cells seems a pretty drastic approach, but that’s easy for me to say.
 I’m sure people with ME/CFS would jump at the opportunity to feel better and have more energy.
 However, there may be another option, albeit a touch more difficult, but with far fewer side effects.

 Over the course of 3 weeks she went from being intolerant to exercise to doing high intensity interval training(HIIT).
 Additionally, she saw an amazing drop in her resting heart rate, as evidenced by her resting heart rate graph below: